Phonemos User Guide

 Yes, backups are also stored geo-redundantly and encrypted at a second location.

-8.2 SLA reports on system availability are evaluated yearly by the Provider.
+9.2 SLA reports on system availability are evaluated for each consecutive twelve-month period of a Subscription, and pro rata for any shorter final period yearly by the Provider.
 In case of a contractual breach, a penalty calculated based on the percentage in below table of to the total invoiced subscription price of the SLA period considered is reimbursed to the customer in the form of a discount on future subscription fees invoiced.

 System availability